-We have currently reviewed 2 headphones from Philips.
+We have currently reviewed 2 Philips headphones.
 They're a big brand that makes a bit of everything including headphones for casual and professional use.

 Overall, Philips makes a wide variety of headphones that cover most use cases.
 They offer comfortable and cheap earbuds as well as pricier active noise-cancelling or professional DJ headphones.
 We have yet to test their full lineup but the headphones we have tested delivered a good sound quality at a decent price.
 However, Philips has some lineups and models that feel overpriced when compared to other brands, especially, for the number of features they provide.